EchoTrail-GUI: Building Actionable Memory for GUI Agents via Critic-Guided Self-Exploration: Conclusion

 \section{Conclusion}

-In this work, we introduced EchoTrail-GUI, a unified framework that addresses the “digital amnesia’’ of contemporary GUI agents by enabling them to autonomously construct and leverage actionable memory.
-Through the integration of critic-guided self-exploration, lightweight yet semantically rich trajectory abstraction, and dynamic memory injection, the framework establishes an effective \emph{learn–remember–apply} cycle that transforms stateless VLM-based agents into adaptive, experience-aware systems.
-Experiments on AndroidWorld and AndroidLab demonstrate substantial gains in success rate, sub-goal completion, and operational efficiency, while ablations highlight the critical role of high-quality trajectory filtering, hybrid retrieval, and real-time exploration guidance.
-Beyond performance improvements, EchoTrail-GUI shows that reliable operational memory can be built without manual supervision and that abstracted representations—comprising interface descriptions, inferred intentions, and executed actions—provide a scalable and transferable basis for contextual reasoning.
-Taken together, our findings position EchoTrail-GUI as a practical path toward GUI agents that continually improve through accumulated experience and offer a solid foundation for future work on lifelong interaction and multimodal memory system.
+We introduced EchoTrail-GUI, a unified framework that addresses the ``digital amnesia’’ of contemporary GUI agents by enabling them to autonomously construct and leverage actionable memory.
+Through critic-guided self-exploration, lightweight trajectory abstraction, and dynamic memory injection, the framework establishes an effective \emph{learn–remember–apply} cycle that transforms stateless VLM-based agents into adaptive, experience-aware systems.
+Experiments on AndroidWorld and AndroidLab demonstrate substantial gains in success rate, sub-goal completion, and operational efficiency, while ablations confirm the critical role of each component.
+Our results show that reliable operational memory can be built without manual supervision and that abstracted representations—comprising interface descriptions, inferred intentions, and executed actions—provide a scalable and transferable basis for contextual reasoning, positioning EchoTrail-GUI as a practical path toward GUI agents that continually improve through accumulated experience.
+Beyond the specific benchmarks studied, we believe the core principle—that autonomous self-exploration guided by a lightweight critic can produce high-quality, reusable experience—is broadly applicable and could benefit other interactive AI systems facing similar statelessness challenges.

 {

 }